For international students, Tokyo Tech holds entrance examinations for degree programs.

 17 percent of students are international students

-Of the approximately 10,600 students at Tokyo Tech, 17% are international students.
-The Institute admits international students from 75 countries and regions.
+Of the approximately 10,600 students at Tokyo Tech, 17 percent are international students.
+The Institute admits international students from 68 countries and regions.

-The Ookayama and Suzukakedai Libraries contain a combined total of more than 780,000 books and are designated by the government as a National Center for Overseas Periodicals.
+The Ookayama and Suzukakedai Libraries contain a combined total of more than 790,000 books.
+The libraries are also members of National Center for Overseas Periodicals in science and technology areas.

 In 2001, Tokyo Tech, Hitotsubashi University, Tokyo Medical and Dental University, and Tokyo University of Foreign Studies joined forces in academic collaboration through the Confederation of Four Universities, offering courses unique to their academic disciplines to students enrolled at member universities.